 To reclaim the tax you will need to register for VAT, and in some cases pay the gross price and then claim the tax back.
 This usually takes two to three months and you will be appointed a tax advisor to help you with this.
 It is possible to obtain a bridging-loan for this if required, however in some of the property we sell this is not necessary as the developers will have pre-arranged everything for you so you will only need to pay the net price.

-If you would like further information on this subject please contact us and we will email you our specific Tax-Back Guide.
+If you would like further information on this subject please contact our Austrian property specialists on: +44 (0)20 7935 5132 – Alternatively, feel free to email us at firstname.lastname@example.org and we will send you our specific Tax-Back Guide.

 If you decide to take advantage of the VAT rebate and rent your property to holiday-makers you will be required to pay income tax on your rental income.
 Much of these taxes can be offset and there are a number of ways to reduce the tax you pay on your rental income.
 For example, the interest you pay on your mortgage can be written off against rental income profits and you can also write off up to 10% of the costs of your furniture as depreciation against your rental income.

-VATIf you claim the VAT back on your purchase you will also be required to become VAT registered with the tax authorities for 20 years.
-You will need to charge VAT at a rate of 13% on your rentals which can then be reclaimed each quarter upon the filing of accounts.
+VATIf you claim the VAT back on your purchase you will also be required to become VAT registered with the tax authorities for 20 years, and you will need to charge VAT at a rate of 13% on your rentals.
 We can recommend local tax advisors to help with your tax returns.
-The tax advisor will charge a one off fee to set up your registration (please contact advisors directly for prices) and annual tax returns will cost in the region of 500 euros per year.
+The tax advisor will charge a one-off fee to set up your registration (please contact advisors directly for prices) and annual tax returns thereafter usually cost in the region of 700 euros per year.

 Profit Percentage Income Tax payable

 60,001 euros – 90,000 euros 48%